MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/sequence.rst

 and :literal:`$end` markers, while the invocation :literal:`seq:foreach(\e -> print(e.name), 5..2..-1)` will iterate backward over the elements with :math:`s`-positions sitting in the interval :math:`[2,5]` m.

-The tracking commands :literal:`survey` and :literal:`track` use the iterator returned by :literal:`:siter` for their main loop, with their :literal:`range`, :literal:`nturn` and :literal:`dir` attributes as arguments.
+The tracking commands :literal:`survey` and :var:`track` use the iterator returned by :literal:`:siter` for their main loop, with their :literal:`range`, :literal:`nturn` and :literal:`dir` attributes as arguments.
 These commands also save the iterator states in their :literal:`mflw` to allow the users to run them :literal:`nstep` by :literal:`nstep`, see commands :doc:`survey <survey>` and :doc:`track <track>` for details.